Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-opentelemetry-exporter/README.md

 Some of the key concepts for the Azure monitor exporter include:

-* [Opentelemetry][opentelemtry_spec]: Opentelemetry is a set of libraries used to collect and export telemetry data (metrics, logs, and traces) for analysis in order to understand your software's performance and behavior.
+* [OpenTelemetry][opentelemtry_spec]: OpenTelemetry is a set of libraries used to collect and export telemetry data (metrics, logs, and traces) for analysis in order to understand your software's performance and behavior.

-* [Instrumentation][instrumentation_library]: The ability to call the opentelemetry API directly by any application is facilitated by instrumentation.
+* [Instrumentation][instrumentation_library]: The ability to call the OpenTelemetry API directly by any application is facilitated by instrumentation.
 A library that enables OpenTelemetry observability for another library is called an instrumentation Library.

 * [Log][log_concept]: Log refers to capturing of logging, exception and events.